 - 1. Complete and pass all requirements of the Preclinical Sciences component; - 2.
 Complete and pass all requirements of the Clinical Sciences component, including all core and elective rotations (as well as submission of all required clinical documents); - 3.
-Pass USMLE Step 1 and Step 2 Clinical Knowledge (CK) - a.
-Students must request the USMLE Certified Transcript of Scores for USMLE Step 1 and Step 2 CK from the Educational Commission for Foreign Medical Graduates (ECFMG) to be submitted to the Office of the Registrar as part of the degree audit; - 4.
-Fulfill all financial and bursarial responsibilities, assuring a zero balance; - 5.
+Pass USMLE Step 1 and Step 2 Clinical Knowledge (CK). - a.
+Students must request the USMLE Certified Transcript of Scores for USMLE Step 1 and Step 2 CK from the Educational Commission for Foreign Medical Graduates (ECFMG) to be submitted to the Office of the Registrar as part of the degree audit; - b.
+Students who do not plan to practice medicine in the United States can meet their graduation requirements by passing the Medical Council of Canada Qualifying Examination (MCCQE Part I) or by passing the NBME International Foundations of Medicine Examination (IFOM Clinical Science Examination).
+Students should be aware that while passing of the MCCQE Part I Examination or the IFOM Clinical Science Examination meet the requirements for graduation from AUA, obtaining a passing USMLE Step 2 CK score is required for residency training in the United States. - 4.
+Fulfill all financial and bursarial responsibilities, assuring a zero balance - 5.
 Maintain good standing.